michelestofella/morris/newton/README.md

 If the Jacobian matrix is singular in the initial guess point or in some iterated values, the function prints `Singular matrix: determinant 0`.

+If one of the previous errors arise (maximum number of interations reached or singular matrix), then the output of the algorithm is a False boolean variable.

 ### newton2_test.py

 The file **newton2_test.py** contains the tests of the bidimensional Newton algorithm implemented in **newton2.py**.
 To perform the test, go to the newton folder and digit the following instruction in the iPython console: